-Staff who received partial wage enhancement for the period between January 1st to March 31st, 2020 may be eligible for an adjustment.
+Home child care providers who received partial HCCEG for the period between January 1 to March 31, 2021 may be eligible for an adjustment.
 Please contact your financial analyst for further information.

 Supplemental Grant

 The ministry will provide an additional supplemental grant of \$150 for each eligible centre-based FTE or home visitor FTE and \$50 for each eligible home child care provider.
 The supplemental grant allows First Nations and TPAs some flexibility to provide and implement wage enhancement in a way that aligns with their regular operations.